-The way a speaker puts stress or emphasis on a certain word or words makes the meaning different in a subtle way.
+The way a speaker puts stress or emphasis on a certain word or words makes the meaning differs in a subtle way.
 Each time the emphasis is put on a different word in one sentence completely changes its meaning.
-Sometimes the emphasis it quite clear so it is easier to pick up the intended meaning.
+Sometimes the emphasis is quite clear so it is easier to pick up the intended meaning.
 However, there are times when the emphasis is not very distinct, which could lead to misinterpretation.
 Putting emphasis on a specific word is often used to express how someone feels.

 A Number of Homophones

 Aside from the above, homophones abound in the English language.
-These are words that are written in the same way but difference in pronunciation effectively makes the meaning different as well.
+These are words that are written in the same way but the difference in pronunciation effectively makes the meaning different as well.
 This factor is very difficult for English language learners to grasp.
 For example:

 Alternate – when pronounced as ALternit = succeeding choice